jaredfiorali/infrastructure/README.md

 The last piece of this system is the [argocd-image-updater](https://argocd-image-updater.readthedocs.io).
 Within each application is a definition to scan a specific docker image, and if an update is found, then the argocd-image-updater will update the code repo with the updated image.

-In order to apply the updated image, an update to the [Chart.yaml](./charts/fiorali/Chart.yaml) file will need to be done, as ArgoCD will only deploy when there's a chart update.
+In order to apply the updated image to the cluster, an update to the [Chart.yaml](./charts/fiorali/Chart.yaml) file will need to be done, as ArgoCD will only deploy when there's a chart version update, not a repo commit.
 This is helpful, as it means updates are as frequent as I want them to be.

 ```mermaid
 graph TD